 Ease of Packing

-The Black Hole features a large "D" shaped opening that is as easy as it gets to load and search for items in.
-Patagonia also chose a softer and more subtle material that is less stiff.
-We found the fabric made it marginally easier to pack compared to bags that used more rigid materials.
+The Black Hole features a large "D" shaped opening that is as easy as it gets to load and search for items in; Patagonia also chose a softer material.
+The fabric made it marginally easier to pack compared to bags that used more rigid materials.
 Our entire review team loved the two well-designed pockets, which are located under the lid; these helped us stay just a little more organized.
 After using these two pockets, we truly missed them every time we packed up a different model; when using competitors that only features a single giant mesh pocket, everything would inevitably get clumped together and was subsequently more difficult to find.

 There is also a small zippered pocket accessible from the outside that doubles as a stuff sack in which you can store the bag.
-While some might appreciate it, we never found ourselves using it very much, as it was just too flat and challenging to search through when the bag was loaded up.
+While some might appreciate this, we never found ourselves using it much.
+It was just too flat and challenging to search through when the bag was loaded up.

 The side, externally accessed zippered pocket also doubles as a "stuff-pocket" for storing or transporting the duffel.
 While we'd take it over not having a pocket, it was difficult to access (with the exception of the thinnest of items) when our bag was full.

-This competitor is plenty durable.
-In fact, it's more durable than the vast majority of duffels on the market and is tough enough for users over the course of a few years, potentially more depending on what you're using it for.
-During our side-by-side testing, and after using the Black Hole on five expeditions, we didn't think it was quite as durable as The North Face Base Camp Duffel, though it was close.
+During our side-by-side testing, and after using the Black Hole on five expeditions, it was quite as durable as The North Face Base Camp Duffel, though it was close.
 The Black Hole is noticeably more durable than the Helly Hansen and is comparable to the Marmot Long Hauler and Gregory Alpaca.
 While some in the fleet do beat out the Black Hole when it comes to durability, it is indeed one of the most durable on the market.

-At three pounds three ounces, the Black Hole is the lightest duffel we tested and is nearly a pound lighter than our Editors' Choice The North Face Base Camp.
+At three pounds three ounces, the Black Hole is one of the lightest duffels we tested and is nearly a pound lighter than our Editors' Choice The North Face Base Camp.
 It's a half-to-a-third the weight of many rolling duffels.
 If you are someone who is always pushing the 50-pound limit on airlines, the Black Hole is an excellent way to get more gear to your destination.

 The Black Hole, along with the Gregory Alpaca, are the most weather resistant models in our review.
-We did a ton of side-by-side testing by filling all the contenders with towels and spraying them down with a hose.
-The Black Hole, along with the products mentioned above, just barely out-performed our Editors' Choice, The North Face Base Camp and the Marmot Long Hauler.
+We performed heaps of side-by-side testing by filling all the contenders with towels and spraying them down with a hose.
+The Black Hole, along with the products mentioned above, just barely out-performed our Editors' Choice, The North Face Base Camp and the Best Buy Marmot Long Hauler.

 The Black Hole is a versatile duffel that is equally at home on everything from remote expeditions, casual travel, or (in the smaller volumes) simply going to the gym.
-It's weather resistant and has many lashing options, as well as an easy-to-pack design; all of these characteristics make it a great choice for an expedition or extended trip.
+It is weather resistant and has many lashing options, as well as an easy-to-pack design; all of these characteristics make it a great choice for an expedition or extended trip.
 Its shoulder straps are also comfortable enough to make it a reasonable piece of luggage on any trip you'd consider a duffel over a wheeling piece of luggage.
-If more casual travel is your main focus, then it's not as easy to move around as a wheeled piece of luggage; but for any trip where bag weight is important or you're simply heading to more remote regions, the Black Hole should be a consideration.
+If more casual travel is your main focus, then it's not as easy to move around as a wheeled piece of luggage; but for any trip where bag weight is important, the Black Hole should be a consideration.

-The Black Hole's 90 and 120-liter volume are pretty in line with most other contenders in this review.
-Scoring third in our fleet, this model offers an excellent value and the 60-liter model rings in at $129.
+The Black Hole's 90 and 120-liter volume are in line with most contenders in this review.
+Scoring highly in the review, this model offers an excellent value and the 60-liter model rings in at $129.
 You'll find the size large, which we tested, will cost you $149.